-Piper has wedged herself into our lives in the best way possible, and I now can’t imagine my life without her.
-She’s already doubled in size (from 6lb to 12lb) and, according to many weight calculators (because yes, I’m now that crazy person) we predict she’ll double once more into her full-grown size (approximately 24lb).
-This was her the day we got her compared to a few days ago:
+Piper has wedged herself into my life in the best way possible, and I can’t imagine my life without her now.
+She’s already doubled in size (from 6lb to 12lb) and according to many weight calculators, I predict she’ll double once more into her full-grown size of anywhere from 30-45lb.

 Nip Biting in the Bud

 It’s easy to allow some biting when they’re teething puppies and their teeth are small, but if you let nipping or biting become normal now, it will always be an issue.
 And no one wants an adult dog that bites people!